Die Wahrheit über Sonnenbaden vor/nach der Laser-Haarentfernung

 Sun exposure after laser hair removal poses the risk of health problems and compromises the results of laser treatment.
 Forget silky smooth skin; all you get is sunburnt skin with scarring, hyperpigmentation, rashes and irritation.

-General questions
+General Questions

 Below we answer some frequently asked questions about sun exposure and laser hair removal:

-What if I already have a tan?
+What if I have a tan before?

 Inform your expert in advance; he will perform a patch test and assess whether you should proceed with the procedure.
 If it is unsafe, you will have to wait a few weeks.